FutCoinSpot Blog • 2026 Guide

 The bottom line

 EA's ban system is powerful but imperfect.
 It catches real cheaters and rule breakers, but it also catches legitimate players who were just trading aggressively or got unlucky during a promo period.
+Understanding what triggers bans (and what doesn't) puts you in a much better position to make smart decisions about your account.

 If you decide to buy coins, the transfer method is everything.
 That's why we built our entire business around a snipe-based system that doesn't require account sharing or suspicious transactions.
-Our 0.00% historical ban rate isn't marketing fluff — it's a direct result of how our method works.
+Our 0.00% historical ban rate isn't marketing fluff; it's a direct result of how our method works.